Home

 The Norman bridge across the river, a very daring piece of work composed by hydrodynamic piers that hold medieval arcades of a humpbacked bridge, is characterized by the use of local basaltic stones, alternating to ashlars of white tuff, with a chromatic effect truly particular.

-The ancient important communication route passed over the bridge which, protected by the castles of Bolo and Torremuzza, linked the hinterland of Sicily (the Norman capital Troina, Cesarň, Nicosia) to the eastern coast of Sicily (Catania, Messina).
+The ancient important communication route passed over the bridge which, protected by the castles of Bolo and Torremuzza, linked the hinterland of Sicily (the Norman capital Troina, Cesarò, Nicosia) to the eastern coast of Sicily (Catania, Messina).
+Several times the bridge was destroyed by the fury of the Troina river; the last renovation dates back to 1899 as engraved on the capstone of the western arch.

 Then, on 15 September 1948, a violent storm caused the river level to rise by about ten metres, which flooded the ancient Sicilian baglio and ruined the bridge, depriving it of its original parapets and making it impassable.
 And since then it has remained so, degrading itself more and more amidst general indifference.